michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 - Revealed squares cannot be flagged
 - Whenever a square is revealed it stops being flagged
 - Number of remaining mines becomes red if there are more flagged squares than the number of mines
-- Support for chording using middle-click
+- Support for chording using left-click or middle-click on an open numbered square

 ### Counters